timescale/docs.timescale.com-content/schema-management.md

 ```
 This can be done before or after converting the table to a hypertable.

->ttt For sparse data where a column is often NULL, we suggest adding
+>:TIP: For sparse data where a column is often NULL, we suggest adding
 a `WHERE column IS NOT NULL` clause to the index (unless you are often
 searching for missing data).
 For example,
 ```sql